wind turbine

 Are there any disadvantages of wind energy?

 Despite having many great benefits for electricity generation, there are also some disadvantages to using wind energy.
-These include;

-• Require lots of materials and space: Wind turbines are quite large structures and may require land to be cleared in order to be installed.
+• Require lots of materials and space: Wind turbines are large structures and may require land to be cleared in order to be installed.

 Is wind power the best renewable energy option for Australia?